landscaping jobs in recession

 Since the third quarter of 2021, the Canadian economy has experienced a strong recovery from pandemic lockdowns, driven by pent-up consumer demand and government support, resulting in consistent GDP growth.

 The Bank of Canada had increased interest rates to combat inflation, resulting in a cooling housing market.
-This recent increase, along with previous hikes, indicates a significant effort to control inflation since the COVID-19 pandemic.
-Economists predict another interest rate hike in October, which may be the last for some time.
+This recent increase and previous hikes indicate a significant effort to control inflation since the COVID-19 pandemic.
+Economists predict another interest rate hike in October, which may be the last.

 Supply chain disruptions have been widely observed in various industries, including the commercial landscaping market.
-A significant majority of landscape businesses experienced supply chain issues in 2021, leading to difficulties in meeting customer demands and affecting project timelines.
+In 2021, most landscape businesses experienced supply chain issues, leading to difficulties meeting customer demands and affecting project timelines.

-The COVID-19 pandemic, increased demand for lawn care and landscaping services, labour shortages, and concerns related to freight and logistics have all contributed to these challenges.
-Consequently, there have been shortages of products and materials in the industry.
+The COVID-19 pandemic, increased demand for lawn care and landscaping services, labor shortages, and concerns related to freight and logistics have all contributed to these challenges.
+Consequently, there has been a shortage of products and materials in the industry.

 During a recession, businesses may experience reduced demand and tighter budgets.
 This can lead to decreased inventory levels and delayed shipments from suppliers.

-Additionally, manufacturers may cut back on production, resulting in longer lead times for parts and equipment.
-The limited availability of resources can hamper productivity and make it even more difficult to complete projects on time.
+Additionally, manufacturers may reduce production, resulting in longer lead times for parts and equipment.
+The limited availability of resources can hamper productivity and make it even more challenging to complete projects on time.

 In a recession, competition in the landscaping industry tends to intensify as companies vie for a shrinking pool of projects.
 Clients may be more price-sensitive and seek cost-effective options, leading to increased competition based on pricing.
 To stand out from the competition, landscaping businesses may need to adjust their pricing strategies, focus on value-added services, or explore niche markets.